AriFordsham/GHCWiki/newtype-wrappers.md

 The problem is, as usual, the type function hiding inside T's definition.
 The solution is described in [ Generative type abstraction and type-level computation](http://research.microsoft.com/en-us/um/people/simonpj/papers/ext-f/).
-It is still not implemented, alas, but adding the newtype wrappers introduces no problems that we do not already have.
+It is still being implemented, alas, but adding the newtype wrappers introduces no problems that we do not already have.
+See [Roles](roles) for more info.